International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 - Basic knowledge of IT security
 - Knowledge of the English languages
 - Basic knowledge of project management
-- Knowledge of the IDS certification process
+- Knowledge of the IDS Certification process

 In addition, the evaluators shall meet the following minimum requirements for the area of application Component Certification:
 - Knowledge of site security, network security and security management (e.g. ISO 27001 or IT- Grundschutz),